pghvlaans/yalpack/README.md

 	* libcheck: Checking for binaries and yalpack packages using dynamic libraries matching a search term
 	* libprecise: Checking for binaries and yalpack packages using a particular dynamic library
 	* pkglist: Providing a list of yalpack-installed packages
+	* pkgfind: Use search terms or exact file paths to determine which package provided matching files, directories and symlinks

 When building from source with the objective of installing a yalpack package, please remember the following considerations: